dzooli/appfactory-micro-project/README.md

 ## Usage

-Implement your controllers, override your services and routes in `app/app.php` and run the application.
+Implement your controllers, override your services and routes in `app/MyAppFacory.php::MyAppFactory class` and run the application.

 ## Contribution